Entanglion/entanglion-spoe/README.md

 Immediately after a player resolves their last navigation action, they proceed to the Action phrase.
 Players may perform any of the following actions, depending on the planet(s) at which their fleet is located:

 - **Discover planet**.
 Undiscovered planets in the Entanglion system are those with their planet tokens face down.
 Flip the planet token to discover what lies on the planet.
-    - ☠️ Pirate outpost: Flip all pirates at the designated outpost face up.
-Recruit one pirate of your choice from the outpost into your fleet.
+    - ☠️ Pirate outpost: Recruit one pirate of your choice from the outpost into your fleet.
     - ⛏️ Mine: Receive two of the discovered resource.
 - **Mine**.
 At a planet with resources, mine those resources by moving some or all of any resource tokens present on the planet to the cargo holds of your fleet.
 - **Hire pirate**.
 At a pirate outpost, hire a pirate at a cost of any three resources.